-He was a highly intelligent, extremely verbal--but very hesitant--adolescent client, and it was our very first meeting.
-As we both struggled to frame the reasons he was seeking help, his eyes kept darting to a travel chess set I had set up on one of the shelves as a decoration.
+One of my earlier clients was a highly intelligent and extremely verbal—but very hesitant—adolescent.
+This was our very first meeting.
+As we both struggled to identify the reasons he was seeking help, his eyes kept darting to a chess set that sat on one of the shelves in my office.
 I asked if he wanted to play a game.
-I lost the game…but won something much more important for both of us: a common framework for the work that we were about to do.
+He agreed.
+We played a short game and I quickly lost…but won something more important for both of us: a common framework for the work that we were about to do.

-That client and I went on to work through some very intense issues relating to his own personal journey to adulthood, all within the context of trading card games, anime, and...yes, sometimes just plain ole' traditional conversation.
+With future sessions, this client processed through some very intense issues relating to his own personal journey to adulthood, all within the context of chess, trading card games, anime, and sometimes just traditional conversation.

 It was a great lesson for both of us.
 I learned the importance of activity-based counseling and he learned trust.
 The potential of a place for those who either don't appreciate or can’t afford the opportunity to sit on the other side of my coffee table and tell me about their problems is unlimited.
 This is our vision for The Workshop Counseling and Community Center.

 Incorporating physical activities into therapeutic conversations is more than a gimmick it's a verifiable process with strong results.
 Any activity that doesn’t hinder conversation is introduced into the session as long as it provides insight, stress-relief, analogy, or enjoyment into the therapeutic process.

 The Workshop has seen successes through a variety of engaging activities:

 The Workshop Counseling and Community Center serves as a community gathering place, where people come together to emphasize our common interests and our desire to belong, instead of alienating, marginalizing or polarizing.
 The Workshop includes physical facilities where residents can not only receive counseling, but attend a variety of classes from watercolors to minor engine repair.

 THE WORKSHOP WAS FOUNDED ON THREE FUNDAMENTAL PRINCIPLES: